March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 [Tape change.]

-… and then Dogen Zenji [says here], “This is called right entrance to the Buddha Dharma.”
-Right entrance to get into, to participate in peaceful and harmonious human life.
+… and Dogen Zenji says here, “This is called right entrance to the Buddha Dharma.”
+Right entrance to participate in peaceful and harmonious human life.

 45:50

 Katagiri Roshi: If you use it.
-If you use the will, intention, and volition, instead of being enslaved by it, [a] slave.
+If you use the will, intention, and volition, instead of being enslaved by it.

 Questioner: Can you talk about what the difference is?

 Katagiri Roshi: “Slave” means your intention, your will, is not manifested in a simple way, because it is connected with the heredity, and karma, and the past life, and also memories, et cetera, and also your five skandhas, your body.
-It’s pretty complicated.
-So if you try to manifest your will, intention, it doesn’t manifest itself in a simple way.
+So it’s pretty complicated; if you try to manifest your will, intention, it doesn’t manifest itself in a simple way.
 It’s a little bit complicated.

 Questioner: Uh-huh.